 However, there’s a thin line between being helpful and bombarding your users with too many messages.
 The latter can lead to user churn.
 You need to deliver the right message at the right time to the right person.

 Doing this at scale may seem impossible.
-But that’s where Cohort Analysis comes in handy.
+But that’s where Cohort Analysis comes in handy to increase app engagement.